Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Introduction

-Thus, this work presents an analytical study of the periodic homogenization of the Navier--Stokes--Cahn--Hilliard (NSCH) system (see \eqref{MainP01}) with variable viscosity, a source term, and mixed boundary conditions, posed in the perforated fluid domain $\Omega_p^\e\subset \R^3$.
-The NSCH system \eqref{MainP01} is coupled through nonlinear surface-tension (Korteweg) forcing and the advective transport of the phase field.

-The work can be divided into two parts.
-The first part deals with the existence of weak solutions (see Definition~\ref{Def01}) of the NSCH system \eqref{MainP01} and the derivation of a priori estimates that are uniform with respect to $\e$ and $\lambda^\e$.
-The second part presents the asymptotic behaviour of these weak solutions and of the NSCH system \eqref{MainP01} as $\e\to0$.
+This work gives a periodic homogenization analysis of \eqref{MainP01}: a NSCH system with variable viscosity, a non-conservative source term, and mixed no--slip/free-slip boundary conditions, posed in the perforated fluid domain $\Omega_p^\e\subset\R^3$ and coupled through nonlinear Korteweg surface-tension forcing and advective transport of the phase field.
+The paper has two parts: the first proves existence of weak solutions (Definition~\ref{Def01}) of \eqref{MainP01} and derives a priori estimates uniform in $\e$ and $\lambda^\e$; the second addresses the asymptotic behaviour as $\e\to0$.